Apache Druid supports two query languages: Druid SQL and native queries. This document describes the SQL language.

 You can interact with nested data using JSON functions, which can extract nested values, parse from string, serialize to string, and create new

 COMPLEX types have limited functionality outside the specialized functions that use them, so their behavior is undefined when:

 - Grouping on complex values.

-- Filtering directly on complex values, such as
+- Filtering directly on complex values.

 - Used as inputs to aggregators without specialized handling for a specific complex type.

 In many cases, functions are provided to translate COMPLEX value types to STRING, which serves as a workaround solution until COMPLEX type functionality can be improved.